ConCorda Chamber Music Course for Strings

 ConCorda is an exciting international chamber music course for young string musicians supported by the Irish Association of Youth Orchestras, the Irish Chamber Orchestra and The Arts Council.
-Founded by the late Hugh Maguire, ConCorda is now in its 23rd year and provides a rare platform for students from fourteen years upwards to discover and explore all aspects of string chamber music in an non-competitive and inspiring environment.
+Founded by the late Hugh and Tricia Maguire, ConCorda is now in its 26th year and provides a rare platform for students from fourteen years upwards to discover and explore all aspects of string chamber music in a non-competitive and inspiring environment.

-The course takes place in the picturesque and very popular city of Kilkenny, a city synonymous with arts and offers an inspiring and transforming musical experience in chamber music, string orchestra and music improvisation.
+The course, hosted this year in Newtown School in Waterford, offers an inspiring and transforming musical experience in chamber music, string orchestra and music improvisation.
 Participants study chamber music intensively at a high level with a staff of Irish and international tutors.

 During the course students: